frank-mck/CV/README.md

 **ECL The Care & Wellbeing Company** (Jul 2019 - Feb 2021)
 Community Carer

-- Carer for adults with learning disabilities with a range of needs.
+Carer for adults with learning disabilities with a range of needs.
 Helping them to develop their independence and provide them with life skills in line with their individual progression plan and objectives.

-In this role I cared for adults with learning disabilities and a range of needs individually and as part of a team.
-I helped them to develop their independence and provide them with life skills in line with their individual progression plans.
 Through effective communication, I was able to build trust and rapport with both customers and colleagues.
 I was also required to resolve customer issues using a wide range of skills such as; empathy, influence and leadership.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------